rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Add Group Owner

-Add a user to the group's list of owners
+This action is used to add a user to the group's list of owners

 ##### Input